-Herpes simplex keratitis is corneal infection with herpes simplex virus (see also Herpes Simplex Virus (HSV) Infections).
+Herpes simplex keratitis is corneal infection with herpes simplex virus.
 It may involve the iris.
 Symptoms and signs include foreign body sensation, lacrimation, photophobia, and conjunctival hyperemia.
 Recurrences are common and may lead to corneal hypoesthesia, ulceration, and permanent scarring.
 Diagnosis is based on the characteristic dendritic corneal ulcer and sometimes viral culture.
 Treatment is with topical and occasionally systemic antiviral drugs.

 Herpes simplex usually affects the corneal surface but sometimes involves the corneal stroma (the deeper layers of the cornea).
 Stromal involvement is probably an immunologic response to the virus.